hatchjaw/faust-ddsp/README.md

 This example involves 7 signals passing through the neuron (3 weights, 1 bias, 3 inputs).
 We will denote weights as $w$, biases as $b$ and inputs as $x$.

 In this example, let us assume the incoming signals to be $w1, w2, w3, b, x1, x2, x3$.
 The neuron appropriately routes these parameters for backpropagation.
-As stated earlier, backpropagation would just include the following:
+As stated earlier, gradients are applied here:

 ```faust
 weights(n, learningRate) = par(i, n, _ : *(learningRate) : -~_ <: attach(hbargraph("weight%i", -1, 1)));
 bias(learningRate) = _ : *(learningRate) : -~_ <: attach(hbargraph("bias", -1, 1));
 ```

-We actively allow for the calculation of the $a_{1}$ as stated in the previous section, and further calculate $y$ via an appropriate activation function (via autodiff).
+We actively allow for the calculation of the $a_{1}$ as stated in [a functioning neuron](#a-functioning-neuron), and further calculate $y$ via an appropriate activation function (via autodiff).

-Since this example exhibits only one FCL, this means that the one FCL acts as the output layer.
+Since this example exhibits only one fully connected layer (FCL), this means that the one FCL acts as the output layer.
 As a result, the output from the FCL must be fed to the loss function to calculate the losses and its derivatives.
 At the moment, the loss functions are implemented strictly for the purpose of classification with respect to a particular value.
 This can be extended to regression to a particular extent, which has not been experimented yet.

 Since we deal with an output FCL only, we would need to calculate the losses which is done via the L1 loss function.
 The loss function continues autodiff and hence, produces a list of derivatives of $L$ with respect to the parameters stated above.
 We will cover the implementation of these loss functions in the next section.